-Uncanny Valley: Due to a lot of animation involving rotoscoping motions, such as Beast Man charging the camera or He-Man lifting a rock, look very strang as though the motion is both too fast and too slow.
+Uncanny Valley: Due to a lot of animation involving rotoscoping motions, such as Beast Man charging the camera or He-Man lifting a rock, look very strange as though the motion is both too fast and too slow.

 Dolph Lundgren, meanwhile, doesn't have any particularly interesting lines, but he's bare-chested and muscular and swinging that sword around as often as possible; and hey, they weren't paying him to talk!

-Similarly, Dolph Lundgren's career recently had a bit of a revival with the Norton Antivirus commercials and his appearance in the Expendables.
+Similarly, Dolph Lundgren's career recently had a bit of a revival with the Norton Antivirus commercials and his appearance in The Expendables.
 Those too young to remember his Rocky performance may have this reaction.

 So Okay, It's Average: The movie isn't good by any means, with large deviances from the source material, too blatantly mimicking Star Wars and the trip to Earth never really fits the tone of the franchise.
 But the overall product shows signs of effort, with some fun action scenes and a few memorable performances, resulting in a film that's somewhat watchable.